nodejs/node-addon-api/doc/typed_array.md

 ### Constructor

-Initializes an empty instance of the `TypedArray` class.
+Initializes an empty instance of the `Napi::TypedArray` class.

 ```cpp
 TypedArray();